-PLANNING SCHEME REQUIREMENT Acceptable Solutions Performance Criteria 23.4.1 Building Height A1 Building height within the Central Business Core Area P1.1 Development contained within the Amenity Building in Figure 22.2 must be no more than:(a) 15m if on, or within 15m of, a south-west or south-east facing frontage; Envelope in Figure 22.3 must make a positive contribution to the streetscape and townscape, having regard to: (b) 20m if on, or within 15m of, a north-west or north-east facing frontage; (a) the height, bulk and design of existing and proposed buildings; (c) 30m if set back more than 15m from a frontage; unless an extension to an existing building that: (i) is necessary solely to provide access, toilets, or other facilities for people with (b) the need to minimise unreasonable impacts on the view lines and view cones in Figure 22.6 and on the landform horizons to kunanyi/ Mt Wellington and the Wellington Range from public spaces within the Central Business Zone and the Cove Floor; disabilities; (ii) is necessary to provide facilities required by other legislation or regulation. (c) the need to minimise unreasonable impacts on pedestrian amenity from overshadowing of the public footpath for city blocks with frontage to a Solar Penetration Priority Street in Figure 22.2; and cceptable Solutions Performance Criteria (d) the need to minimise unreasonable impacts of the amenity of public open space from overshadowing.
-P1.2 Development outside the Amenity Building Envelop in Figure 22.3 must provide significant benefits for civic amenities such as public space, pedestrian link public art or public toilets, unless a minor extension to an existing building that already exceeds the Amenity Building Envelope, and must make a positive contribution to the streetscape and townscape, having regard to: (a) the height, bulk and design of existing and proposed buildings; (b) the need to minimise unreasonable impacts of the view lines and view cones in Figure 22.6 at on the landform horizons to kunanyi/Mt Wellington and the Wellington Range from public spaces within the Central Business Zone and the Cove Floor; (c) the need to minimise unreasonable impacts o pedestrian amenity from overshadowing of th public footpath for city blocks with frontage to a Solar Penetration Priority Street see Figure 22.2; (d) the need to minimise unreasonable impacts of the amenity of public open space from overshadowing; (e) the need to minimise unreasonable impacts of pedestrian amenity from adverse wind conditions; and (f) the degree of consistency with the Desired Future Character Statements in clause 22.1.3.
+PLANNING SCHEME REQUIREMENT Acceptable Solutions Performance Criteria (d) the need to minimise unreasonable impacts on the amenity of public open space from overshadowing.
+P1.2 Development outside the Amenity Building En in Figure 22.3 must provide significant benefit civic amenities such as public space, pedestria public art or public toilets, unless a minor exte to an existing building that already exceeds th Amenity Building Envelope, and must make a contribution to the streetscape and townscap having regard to: the height, bulk and design of existing and proposed buildings; (b) the need to minimise unreasonable impacts on the view lines and view cones in Figure 22.6 and on the landform horizons to kunanyi/Mt Wellington and the Wellington Range from public spaces within the Central Business Zone and the Cove Floor; the need to minimise unreasonable impacts on pedestrian amenity from overshadowing of the public footpath for city blocks with frontage to a Solar Penetration Priority Street see Figure 22.2; the need to minimise unreasonable impacts on the amenity of public open space from overshadowing; the need to minimise unreasonable impacts on pedestrian amenity from adverse wind conditions; and (f) the degree of consistency with the Desired Future Character Statements in clause 22.1.3.